FarisAliAhmed/FarisAliAhmed/README.md

   - Database: phpMyAdmin (MySQL)
 - <b>[Everblue Ocean Express Vessel SQL Project)](https://github.com/FarisAliAhmed/Everblue-Ocean-Express-Vessel-SQL-Project)</b>
   - Designed and implemented a database system for managing vessel schedules and container bookings for a shipping company.
-  - Created an Entity-Relationship Diagram (ERD) using StarUML to visualize database structure and relationships.
   - Developed the database using Oracle APEX, ensuring efficient data storage and retrieval.
-  - Integrated a user-friendly interface for efficient data entry and retrieval.
   - Included features for real-time updates on vessel schedules and container availability.
-  - Utilized SQL for robust data management and querying capabilities, creating specific queries to:
+  - Utilized SQL for robust data management and querying capabilities, creating specific queries for business.
-  - Retrieve vessel schedules based on date and destination.
-  - Check container availability for bookings.
   - Generate reports on shipping activities and performance metrics.
   - Ensured data integrity and security throughout the system.